-Ravind has a specific interest in Culturally Sensitive Counselling, minority stress and working with difference.
+Ravind has a specific interest in Culturally Responsive Counselling, minority stress and working with difference.
 He has experience working with clients from many different countries, ethnic backgrounds and minority perspectives.
 Ravind has completed additional cultural competence training at the Nafsiyat Intercultural Therapy centre in London.

 Ravind also has broad experience working with many presenting issues in particular distress related to relationship issues, bereavement & loss, anxiety, depression, domestic abuse, post & ante natal depression, abortion & fertility.

 Ravind attends regular clinical supervision and continues to develop his skills through continued professional development, having completed additional courses in suicide intervention (ASIST), working with survivors of domestic abuse and working with bereavement & loss.

 Prior to Psychotherapy